SonicRivera/startup/notes.md

 ## TODO:
 Have reviews on recipe page update live
-Login stored on MongoDB
-Reviews stored on MongoDB
 Recipes stored on MongoDB
 Dashboard page
 Allow logged in users to save recipes to Dashboard